Attraction 6 / 34

 Old Water Tower at night, Chicago

-In May of 1969, during the year of its centennial anniversary, the Chicago Water Tower was selected by the American Water Works Association to be the first American Water Landmark.
-It now houses a visitor information center and has become one of the major tourist attractions in Chicago.
+In May 1969, during the year of its centennial anniversary, the Chicago Water Tower was selected by the American Water Works Association to be the first American Water Landmark.